 Evidence suggests that states that offered higher percentages of in-person learning time during SY 2020-21 saw smaller declines in terms of student proficiency on state assessments.
 The same holds true within states - districts that offered more in-person learning time typically also saw higher rates of students scoring proficient.

 Average Change in Pass Rate on State Assessments

 Spring 2021 versus Spring 2016-2019

-Percent of Virginia Students Scoring Proficient or Higher By District Operating Status, SY 2020-21
+By District Operating Status, SY 2020-21